Behavioral Segmentation with Machine Learning

 A financial service could offer tailored investment advice based on your spending habits tracked via your smart devices.

-ai will help you map customer journeys way better.
+AI will help you map customer journeys way better.

 Identifying key touchpoints and optimizing the experience is everything.

-Retailers could use ai to predict when customers are most likely to abandon their online shopping carts, then send targeted promotions to encourage them to complete their purchase.
+Retailers could use AI to predict when customers are most likely to abandon their online shopping carts, then send targeted promotions to encourage them to complete their purchase.

 Basically, the future is about getting closer and being more relevant.